bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

    the executable file (a .jar for example).
 Keep the context-directory as lightest as possible.

-   For example: **--context-dir=’/home/compss-user/my-app-dir’** (where ’my-app-dir’ contains ’app.jar’, ’data1.dat’ and ’data2.csv’).
+   For example: **--context-dir='/home/compss-user/my-app-dir'** (where 'my-app-dir' contains 'app.jar', 'data1.dat' and 'data2.csv').
 For
    more details, this context directory will be recursively copied into a COMPSs base image.
 Specifically, it will create all the path down to the context directory inside the image.

 --image-name
    Specifies a name for the created image.
 It **MUST** have this format:
-   ’DOCKERHUB-USERNAME/image-name’.
+   'DOCKERHUB-USERNAME/image-name'.
    The *DOCKERHUB_USERNAME* must be the username of your personal Docker Hub account.
    The *image_name* can be whatever you want, and will be used as the